 Q3: How have the penalties been revised after the amendments?

 The penalties have been revised to provide a more structured and proportional approach.
-The amendments have reduced penalties in certain cases while introducing additional penalties for continuous non-compliance.
+The amendments have reduced penalties in some instances while introducing additional penalties for continuous non-compliance.

 Q4: What is the significance of the Companies Amendment Act of 2020 for organizations?